seon9cho/ActiveListener/README.md

 We use users/assistant/user triples (138,892 instances) to fine-tune the QRQ model conversational partner.

-\section{QRQ Task}
+## QRQ Task

 Though the ultimate goal involves making a decision of whether a clarifying response is necessary, for simplicity, we restrict our study to the QRQ task.
 This consists of a three turn scenario with the details outlined below:

-\begin{enumerate}
-    \item The user provides a query (Q1), which is passed through an intent classifier to provide probabilities for the presence/absence of each intent in Q1.
+1. The user provides a query (Q1), which is passed through an intent classifier to provide probabilities for the presence/absence of each intent in Q1.
-    \item The query is also passed through the response generator model, which provides a response (R), which is passed to a language model, which provides a second query (Q2).
+2. The query is also passed through the response generator model, which provides a response (R), which is passed to a language model, which provides a second query (Q2).
-    \item Q1, R, and Q2 are passed through the intent classifier, which provides probabilities for the presence/absence of each intent in the three-turn dialogue.
+3. Q1, R, and Q2 are passed through the intent classifier, which provides probabilities for the presence/absence of each intent in the three-turn dialogue.
-    \item The performance of the model is measured as the difference of the summed intents present at the end versus the beginning of the dialogue.
-We call this difference the ``Information Acquisition" score.
+4. The performance of the model is measured as the difference of the summed intents present at the end versus the beginning of the dialogue.
+We call this difference the "Information Acquisition" score.
-\end{enumerate}

-\section{Models}
+## Models

 Our main research objective is to train a working response generator using the Information Acquisition (IA) method.
 The goal of the IA method is to train a model in an unsupervised setting, where we are only given the input query and train a response generator.
 In order to do this, we must first train the Intent Classifier, the QR model, and the QRQ model.
 The specifications for the three trained models are explained below.

 \subsection{Intent Classifier}